 - Slavish fad following.
 White-labelled skincare follows the ever-changing tides of what's trending, rather than what really works.
-If a popular celebrity with a naturally radiant complexion chalks up her youthful glow to something in her skincare regime, you can bet within a week multiple skincare brands will be selling a product featuring this 'magical' ingredient.
+If a popular celebrity with a naturally radiant complexion chalks up her youthful glow to something in her skincare regime, you can bet within a couple of months multiple skincare brands will be selling a product featuring this 'magical' ingredient.
 A healthy degree of skepticism is a good idea when it comes to fads - remember, Renaissance Era women used mercury and lead on their faces for cosmetic appeal, and history is prone to repeat itself!

 We're not falling for it

 Despite the influx of white-labelled products on the shelves these days, the story isn't all grim.
 Talented people who are passionate about healthy skin but disillusioned with the status quo are still honing their craft and are, right now, elbows-deep in cultivating real skincare that serves us.